Lake District road trip inspiration

 Blea Tarn

-The short stroll around Blea Tarn offers wonderful views of the Langdale Pikes, especially when the mountains reflect in the water.
+A shorter stroll around Blea Tarn offers wonderful views of the Langdale Pikes, especially when the mountains reflect in calm water.

 Up to 1 mile 30–45 minutes